dang03/son-catalogue/README.md

 The API documentation is expected to be generated with Swagger soon.
 Further information can be found on SONATA's wikipages link for SONATA Catalogues:

 * [SONATA Catalogues](http://wiki.sonata-nfv.eu/index.php/SONATA_Catalogues) - SONATA Catalogues on wikipages

+New API documentation in Swagger can be accessed from http://localhost:4011/api-doc while running the Catalogue server

 Currently, the API is documented with yardoc and can be built with a rake task: